You’ve probably seen the videos in your feed. TikTok Ramen is a social media star, and it’s no wonder: ramen is cheap, versatile, and, OH, SO YUMMY!

 - brown sugar

 If you’re anything like me, you’ll come back to this TikTok Ramen Noodle Recipe again and again.
 After experimenting with this a couple of times, I’ve found there are some easy additions that will change it up nicely:

 - Mix peanut butter and lime juice into your soy sauce (with a bit of hot water) for a Pad Thai Ramen

-- Add some stir fry veggies like red onions, shredded carrot, broccoli, mushrooms, and peppers for a colorful main dish that’s dinner-party worthy
+- Add some stir-fried veggies like red onions, shredded carrot, broccoli, mushrooms, and peppers for a colorful main dish that’s dinner-party-worthy

 - Add sriracha, chilies, or other hot sauces to give it even more of a kick

 What is Everything Bagel Spice?